bmolnar91/workbook/module_oop.md

 #### What happens if you try to add an item to the end of an array, while you are iterating over it?

 It is not possible, because arrays have a fixed size.
-It you want to add an element to the end of an array, you have to create a new array with length `.length + 1`, copy the original list elements to the new one, and add your element to the end of the new array.
+If you want to add an element to the end of an array, you have to create a new array with length `myArray.length + 1`, copy the original list elements to the new one, and add your element to the end of the new array.

 #### If you need to access the iterator variable after a for loop, how would you do it?

+WIP

+...

-An `Iterator` is an object that enables to cycle through a collection, obtain or remove elements.
+//An `Iterator` is an object that enables to cycle through a collection, obtain or remove elements.
 Before you can access a collection through an iterator, you must obtain one.
 Each of the collection classes provides an `iterator()` method that returns an iterator to the start of the collection.
-By using this iterator object, you can access each element in the collection, one element at a time.
+By using this iterator object, you can access each element in the collection, one element at a time.//

 #### Which interfaces extend the Collection interface in Java.
 Which classes?